 TNM categories, stage groups, and definitions are based on the Union for International Cancer Control (UICC) TNM 7th edition classification.
 UICC 7th edition and AJCC 7th edition TNM categories and stage groups are very similar; however, there are some differences.

-WARNING: SEER Primary Tumor, SEER Regional Nodes, and SEER Mets not used in 2016!!
+WARNING: SEER Primary Tumor, SEER Regional Nodes, and SEER Mets (renamed EOD Primary Tumor, EOD Regional Nodes and EOD Mets) are not used in 2016-2017!!

-NCI will be developing SEER Summary Stage 2017, which will be effective for diagnosis year 2017.
-In preparation for SEER Summary Stage 2017, three data fields have been defined, SEER Primary Tumor, SEER Regional Nodes and SEER Mets.
-Some work has been done to define these fields, but they do NOT apply in 2016 and should be ignored.
-Do not utilize these fields for data collection in 2016.
+NCI has developed SEER Summary Stage 2018, which is effective for diagnosis year 2018.
+In preparation for SEER Summary Stage 2018, three data fields have been defined, EOD Primary Tumor, EOD Regional Nodes and EOD Mets.
+Some work was done to define these fields in 2016, but they do NOT apply in 2016-2017 and should be ignored.
+Do not utilize these fields for data collection in 2016-2017.
 Only use the SEER Summary Stage 2000 directly coded field.

 Extent of Disease (EOD) is a set of three data items that describe how far a cancer has spread at the time of diagnosis.
 EOD 2018 is effective for cases diagnosed in 2018 and later.

 In each EOD schema, valid values, definitions, and registrar notes are provided for

 For cancer cases diagnosed January 1, 2018 and later, the NCI SEER program will collect Extent of Disease (EOD) revised for 2018 and Summary Stage 2018.
 The schemas have been developed to be compatible with the AJCC 8th Edition chapter definitions.

 All of the standard setting organizations will collect the predictive and prognostic factors through Site Specific Data Items (SSDIs).
 Unlike the SSFs, these data items have formats and code structures specific to the data item.